Measurement of the Casimir force between superconductors: Results

-We compute the expected displacement of the Casimir oscillator of Eq.~\eqref{EqCasimirEOM} for a frequency-swept drive (see ~\ref{Methods} and \ref{SI}) using the parameters of Table ~\ref{Tableparameters}.
-The resulting curves are plotted as black lines in Fig.~\ref{FigSchematicCasimir}\textbf{C}, with the unstable part of the solution as a dotted line.
-All curves collectively share a single proportionality factor (scale), and show excellent agreement with the measured signal.
-We repeat the experiment at different combinations of cavity and sideband drive powers, shown in \ref{FigAllCasimircurves}.
-Our theory model accurately describes the shape of the signal across more than three orders of magnitude in displacement, up to a maximum measured amplitude of $\simeq 100$~\si{\pico\meter}, using only a single collective proportionality factor.
-This provides strong evidence of a successful measurement of the Casimir force between superconducting plates.
+We compute the expected displacement of the oscillator of Eq.~\eqref{EqCasimirEOM} for a frequency-swept drive (see ~\ref{Methods} and \ref{SI}) using the parameters of Table ~\ref{Tableparameters}, and adjust a single parameter, $d$, to collectively fit all measured mechanical responses.
+The resulting curves are plotted as black lines in Fig.~\ref{FigSchematicCasimir}\textbf{c}, with the unstable part of the solution represented as a dotted line.
+This procedure yields an estimate of the hypothetical unperturbed gap $d=18\,\rm nm$, giving an excellent agreement for all measured data simultaneously.
+We repeat the experiment and analysis at different combinations of cavity and sideband drive powers, shown in Fig.~\ref{FigAllCasimircurves}: the same model and fit parameter accurately describe the shape of the signal across more than three orders of magnitude in displacement, up to a maximum measured amplitude of $\simeq\!100$~\si{\pico\meter}.

+Within this modelling, the shifted equilibrium position of the oscillator is $d' = 15.10 \pm 0.25$~\si{\nano\meter}, corresponding to a static pull $x =d'-d \simeq -2.9\,\rm nm$ under the nonlinear potential.
+The inferred physical gap $d'$ is of the expected order of magnitude for this device.
+The value of the unperturbed gap $d$ is furthermore in very good agreement with independent simulations of the shape of the membrane cooled to cryogenic temperature in absence of a nonlinear potential (see ~\ref{Methods}).
+The unperturbed mechanical frequency $\omega_r$ is furthermore found to be $\omega_r\simeq 16.2\,\rm MHz$ within this model, which is also in good agreement with models of the membrane, indicating a nonlinear softening larger than $6\,\rm MHz$ to obtain the physical frequency $\omega_m\simeq 10.0\,\rm MHz$.
+The total pressure exerted on the membrane at rest is estimated to be as high as $P_c \simeq 12.0 \pm 0.6$~\si{\kilo\pascal}, which leads to the considerable static displacement and frequency pull modelled.